 Bugaboo Dreams A Story of Skiers, Helicopters and Mountains

 I just finished reading Bugaboo Dreams A Story of Skiers, Helicopters & Mountains by Topher Donahue.
-The book is full of history and general mountain adventure that surround Hans Gmoser, a pioneering mountaineer and skier who pushed the limits of skiing and climbing in the Canadian Rockies and beyond, as well as having started the world's first heli-skiing operation in the 1960's.
-The spirit of adventure and passion for skiing that gave way to the heli-ski biz make for a pretty interesting read.
+The book is full of the history mountain adventure that surround Hans Gmoser, a pioneering mountaineer and skier who pushed the limits of skiing and climbing in the Canadian Rockies and beyond, as well as having started the world's first heli-skiing operation in the 1960's.
+Donahue captures Gmoser's spirit of adventure and passion for skiing that gave way to the heli-ski biz.
 I recommend it for anyone with an interest in ski history.
 Here is the review from the December 2008 issue of Off-Piste (OP39).

 A Story of Skiers, Helicopters & Mountains

 It’s easy to understand Topher Donahue’s fascination with Canadian heli-skiing, which began as a half-baked idea between two broke Austrian skier friends in the 1950’s and became a $100-million industry.
 It continues today in the form of Canadian Mountain Holidays (CMH), a powerhouse of a business with 12 luxury lodges and access to the remote reaches of the Columbia Mountains in British Columbia.